jgrelet/Mooring-simulator-v2/README.md

-# Sample Mooring simulator PyQt Application version 2
+# Mooring simulator design version 2

 See the [roadmap](https://github.com/users/jgrelet/projects/1).

-A new GUI application based on [python-menus-toolbar](https://realpython.com/python-menus-toolbars/) that shows how to create and use menus, toolbars, and status bars using Python and PyQt.
+A redesign of the GUI Mooring Simulator application based on [python-menus-toolbar](https://realpython.com/python-menus-toolbars/) that shows how to create and use menus, toolbars, and status bars using Python and PyQt.

 ## How to Run this Application